dgarg-10/uw-resource-finder/README.md

 npm run dev
 ```

-You need to set up a database URL in your .env for backend/.env.
-You note this by writing DATABASE_URL=your_url_here.
+You need to set up a database URL and an Anthropic API Key in backend/.env.
+You note this by writing DATABASE_URL=your_url_here, and by ANTHROPIC_API_KEY=your_key_here.

+The frontend runs on `http://localhost:5173` and expects the backend on `http://localhost:5001`.

 ## What I learned